 Global accounting firm KPMG placed Australia among the top ten most competitive locations for R&D investment.

-Unlike similar programmes in other countries, there is no requirement for companies in Australia to demonstrate year-on-year growth in their R&D expenditure in order to claim a tax benefit.
+Unlike similar programmes in other countries, there is no requirement for companies in Australia to demonstrate year-on-year growth in their R&D expenditure in order to claim an R&D tax rebate in Australia.
 There is also no requirement for intellectual property from eligible R&D projects to be held in Australia.
 This recognises the inherent value of the research and development process itself, notwithstanding the eventual “location” of the resulting intellectual property ownership.

-Which clinical trials are eligible for the R&D Tax Incentive?
+Which clinical trials are eligible for the Australian R&D Tax Incentive?

-In general while there are some exclusions, activities conducted in early stage development or clinical trials (Phase 0/I, II and III) undertaken in Australia are likely to meet the criteria for eligibility.
+In general, while there are some exclusions activities conducted in early stage development or clinical trials (Phase 0/I, II and III) undertaken in Australia are likely to meet the criteria for the Australian R&D tax incentive.
 Phase IV clinical trials are not eligible as core R&D activities if they are being carried out to meet regulatory requirements.
-However, where they are being carried out as experiments for the purpose of resolving further scientific unknowns, and eligibility requirements are met, Phase IV clinical trials may be eligible.
+However, where they are being carried out as experiments for the purpose of resolving further medical research studies, and eligibility requirements are met, Phase IV clinical trials may be eligible.

 People who read this were also interested in:

-> Benefit from our rapid clinical trials approval system
+> Benefit from Australia’s rapid clinical trials approval system

 > How is valuable intellectual property protected in Australian clinical research studies?